Uniformization of $p$-adic curves via Higgs-de Rham flows: The smooth case

 \section{The smooth case}

 In this section, we begin to investigate the properties of the subsets $A$ and $K$ in the case where the base curve $X_1/k$ is a smooth projective curve of genus $g$ together with $r$-marked points $D_1\subset X_1$.
 It is required that $2g-2+r$ be an even positive number.
-To conform with the notations in later sections, we use the fine logarithmic structures defined in \cite{KKa} and notations therein.
-In particular, we equip $X_1$ with the standard log structure defined by the divisor $D_1$ (Example 1.5 (1) loc. cit.) and the base $\mathrm{Spec}\ k$ the trivial log structure (so that the structural morphism $X_1\to \mathrm{Spec}\ k$ is log smooth Example 3.7 (1) loc. cit.); $\omega_{X_1/k}$ denotes for the invertible sheaf of differential forms with respect to these log structures (1.7 loc. cit.).
+To conform with the notation in later sections, we use the fine logarithmic structures defined in \cite{KKa} and notation therein.
+In particular, we equip $X_1$ with the standard log structure defined by the divisor $D_1$ (Example 1.5 (1) \cite{KKa}) and the base $\mathrm{Spec}\ k$ with the trivial log structure (so that the structural morphism $X_1\to \mathrm{Spec}\ k$ is log smooth Example 3.7 (1) \cite{KKa}); $\omega_{X_1/k}$ denotes the invertible sheaf of differential forms with respect to these log structures (1.7 \cite{KKa}).